ct-js/docs.ctjs.rocks/docs/tips-n-tricks/viewport-management.md

 ### Following a copy

-A simple line `ct.camera.follow = this;` inside the On Create code of your main character will set up automagical camera movement ✨
+A simple line `ct.camera.follow = this` inside the On Create code of your main character will set up automagical camera movement ✨ You can also set a template to automatically follow in your room's settings.

 `ct.camera.borderX` and `ct.camera.borderY` define the area at which the camera shifts when the followed copy enters these borders.
 These values are in UI coordinates.